absagar/pubsubscheduler/README.md

 # pubsubscheduler
 Provides future scheduling built over Google's pubsub.

 [Pub/Sub](https://cloud.google.com/pubsub/) is a fully managed realtime messaging service.
-This package provides functionality above google's pubsub of future scheduling of messages.
+This package provides functionality of future scheduling of messages built over google's pubsub.
-Useful for cases when you have to build a functionality which happens in future.
 For example - send a reminder for an event which is going to happen in future.

 How it works?
 -------------